GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] [MPaSIS] Add signatory names
 * [ ] [MPaSIS] Provide a field/checkbox for withdrawn applications
 * [ ] [MPaSIS] Add Honor Graduate to eligibilities

+I worked steadily in the layouts for the Requests lists pages.
+I decided to incorporate the other lists into a single Request list page, instead implementing them as a filter.
+I then delete the links to these features from the database.
+I then began working on the Service Record data entry form layout.

 ## 6/21/2023
 TO DO: